Archdiocese Ends Merger of Historic Little Italy Church; But Is it Saved or Nearing the End?

-Italian-Americans are wondering if the 120-year-old church that houses the statue San Gennaro that is at the center of one of the longest running street fairs in the United States has been saved after a ten year merger with another nearby parish was repealed.
+Italian-Americans are wondering if Most Precious Blood, the 120-year-old church that houses the statue of San Gennaro that is at the center of one of the longest running street fairs in the United States has been saved after a ten year merger with another nearby parish was repealed on Jan.
+1 by the Archdiocese of New York.

-Or if it is first step toward eventually selling off the property to a developer, the same fate that befell the one time parish rectory on Mulberry St. about five years ago.
-That three story building has been replaced by luxury condos.

 In a rare move, the Archdiocese of New York on Jan.
-1 rescinded the merger of Most Precious Blood into the parish of the Basilica of St. Patrick’s Old Cathedral that was made ten years ago.
+1 and Cardinal Timothy Dolan signed a decree that rescinded the merger of Most Precious Blood into the parish of the Basilica of Old St. Patrick Cathedral that was made nearly ten years ago.

-But the few remaining workshippers are unsure what the future holds. ”We really don’t know,” said John Fratta, who had recently formed the non-profit Friends of Most Precious Blood to try to raise money to repair and save the church.
+But the Archdiocese has not communicated exactly what the repeal entails. ”We really don’t know,” said John Fratta, who had recently formed the non-profit Friends of Most Precious Blood to try to raise money to repair and save the church.

+He said some parishioners worry that the repeal decree is the first step toward eventually selling off the historic church property to a developer, the same fate that befell the one-time parish rectory on Mulberry St. about five years ago.
+That three story building and property was sold to a developer in 2018 and has been replaced by luxury condos.

+One parishioner said the struggling Little Italy Church, at 113 Baxter St., received very little of the $14 million that was realized from the rectory selloff.
+“They paid for a new heating system and repaired the roof, but that was it,” said Fratta.

+For that reason, he said he filed a formal objection to the dissolution on Jan.
+11.

+“We still don’t have a pastor or an administrator and the Archdiocese hasn’t told us anything,” Fratta said.

-The Archdiocese of New York spokesman Joe Zwilling said, “The merger was rescinded because the two parishes were found to be non-complementary, or too different, for a successful merger.
+The Archdiocese of New York spokesman Joe Zwilling said there is no sell off in the works.
+“The merger was rescinded because the two parishes were found to be non-complementary, or too different, for a successful merger.
 The two were never merged civilly, only canonically, so no civil court process is needed.
 Both Most Precious Blood and the Old Cathedral maintained separate books, and separate governance structures.”

-In recent years, Most Precious Blood has been the home of the statue of the northern Italian saint, San Gennaro, after his previous Little Italy Church was shut down.
-The parish itself was started in 1888 as a national parish to serve the teaming number of Italian immigrants heading to New York.
-The actual church was started by the Scalabrini Order two years later with the aim of making it a national church for Italian Americans, but the religious order ran out of funds and it fell to the Franciscans to complete the church in 1904.
+Most Precious Blood itself was started in 1888 as a national parish to serve the teaming number of Italian immigrants arriving in New York.
+The actual church was started by the Scalabrini Order two years later with the aim of making it a national cathedral for Italian Americans, but the religious order ran out of funds and it fell to the Franciscans to complete the church in 1904.
+But the Franciscan order had to pull back from the parish in 2014, placing it under the care of the Archdiocese until Cardinal Dolan merged it into Old St. Patrick the following year.

-What supporters of the parish could not determine in the days after the merger was repealed was if a white knight had been found at the last minute to save the church and make repairs.
+What supporters of the parish were hoping was that a white knight was waiting in the wings to save the church and make repairs this time around.

-But Zwilling said that was not the case.
-“There is no donor/endowment,” Zwilling said in an email.

 Sixteen years ago there was an emotional battle in the East Village over the fate of the Church of St. Brigid, which was built by famine-era Irish in 1848 and which the Archdiocese wanted to shut down and sell to a developer.
 The wrecker’s ball was literally stopped in its tracks by a last minute restraining order and then saved when an anonymous donor stepped forward with a $20 million endowment to make structural repairs, shore up the finances of the church as well as its elementary school.
 The financing for the school ran out and as enrollment declined the Archdiocese closed the school in 2019.
 The former school is now being used as the migrant check-in center for asylum seekers who are applying for a new place to stay after getting the boot from city shelters after 30 days.